saltstack/salt/doc/ref/cli/_includes/target-selection.rst

 .. option:: -R, --range

-    Instead of using shell globs to evaluate the target use a range expression to identify targets.
+    Instead of using shell globs to evaluate the target, use a range expression to identify targets.
 Range expressions look like %cluster.

     Using the Range option requires that a range server is set up and the